 Saira Khan didn’t win The Apprentice in 2005, but she has been one of the best and most memorable candidates in the show’s history.
-Saira is now busy co-hosting The Martin Lewis Money Show, all whilst working on her own business ventures.
+Saira is in demand as a TV presenter and regular panelist on ITV’s Loose Women, all whilst working on her own business ventures.

 What is your favourite thing about running a business?

 At my age, it’s the flexibility of being my own boss.
 I have the ability to dictate my working day.
 As I have children I have to plan a lot of my time around their activities.
 The way I do this is by maintaining a flexible and fluid work-life balance.
 There may be days where I am wholly focused on work, so that the next day I have more time to dedicate to my children.
 It’s important for me to be able to organise my workday to fit my schedule.

 I also enjoy the power I have now to do business with the people I want to.
 I have come from a corporate background where I’ve had to deal with very rude people.
 Not I get to work with innovative and creative people who both motivate and inspire me.
 I can assess the value of people and choose whether or not I enter into a business relationship with them.
 It’s important for me to have the freedom to make those kinds of choices on my own terms.

 What difficulties have you come up against in business?

 There have been lots.
 Let me put it this way, I have made more mistakes than good decisions.
 But the thing you need to remember when you make a mistake is to learn from it.
 Take that experience, develop and move on.
 I have been on a massive learning curve over the past few years.
 It’s also important to use what you’ve learned to help others.